Shed Antler Test Program

 - The antler

-This video must clearly show the dog introduction and the search and must be one continuous video (ie if you make a mistake, start over from the beginning- no edits in the middle of this video are permitted for a qualifying score).
+This video must clearly show the dog introduction and the retrieve, and must be one continuous video (ie if you make a mistake, start over from the beginning- no edits in the middle of this video are permitted for a qualifying score).

 Be sure to show: